 Turkey.
 Turkey allows multiple nationalities, but does require those obtaining them to provide a load of documents to Turkish officials during the process.
 Unlike many countries, Turkey does not require dual nationals to use their Turkish passport when entering or leaving the country.

-Does the United States allow dual citizenship?
-In almost all circumstances, yes.
+United States.
+In almost all circumstances, the United States allows dual citizenship.
 You may be required to declare “other allegiances” when applying for certain government programs or a US passport, but their request is more snooping than anything else.

 You should be aware that taking up a foreign citizenship with the “intention” of relinquishing your US citizenship can cause you to lose US citizenship.
 So can fighting in a foreign military or working for a foreign government in any number of jobs.